-- (i) A former director of the Company, namely Tan See Chip, and a family member of Datuk Ng Yeng Keng @ Ng Ka Hiat are directors of that company.
-Certain directors of the Company, namely Datuk Ng Yeng Keng @ Ng Ka Hiat and Tan See Chip and/or their family members are also substantial shareholders of that company. - (ii) Certain directors of the Company, namely Datuk Ng Yeng Keng @ Ng Ka Hiat, Ng Yam Puan @ Ng Ah Bah and Ng Chin Kang, are directors and substantial shareholders of that company. - (iii) A director of the Compnay, namely Datuk Ng Yeng Keng @ Ng Ka Hiat is the substantial shareholder of that company.
-A former director of the subsidiary, namely Ng Chin Lan, is the director of that company.
+- (i) A director of the Company, namely Datuk Ng Yeng Keng @ Ng Ka Hiat and his family members are substantial shareholders of that company.
+A family member of Datuk Ng Yeng Keng @ Ng Ka Hiat is the director of that company. - (ii) Certain directors of the Company, namely Datuk Ng Yeng Keng @ Ng Ka Hiat and Ng Chin Kang are substantial shareholders of that company.
+Datuk Ng Yeng Keng @ Ng Ka Hiat is also director of that company. - (iii) A director of the Company, namely Datuk Ng Yeng Keng @ Ng Ka Hiat and his family members are substantial shareholders of that company.